CoPE-VideoLM: Leveraging Codec Primitives For Efficient Video Language Modeling

 \subsection{Two-Stage Training}

-We ablate the contribution of each component in our two-stage training pipeline: (i) pre-training the $\Delta$-Encoder to align codec primitives with the RGB embedding space, and (ii) end-to-end finetuning of the full VideoLM.
+We ablate the contribution of each component in our two-stage training pipeline: (i) pre-training the $\Delta$-Encoder to align codec primitives with the RGB embedding space, and (ii) end-to-end fine-tuning of the full VideoLM.
 The results are shown in Tab.~\ref{tab:effect_pretrain}.
-Finetuning the VideoLM without any $\Delta$-encoder pre-training yields reasonable performance, though noticeably worse than the full two-stage approach In this one-stage setting, the model must simultaneously learn motion–residual interpretation, feature alignment, and multimodal reasoning, which slows convergence and leads to weaker temporal understanding, particularly on PerceptionTest.
+Fine-tuning the VideoLM without any $\Delta$-encoder pre-training yields reasonable performance, though noticeably worse than the full two-stage approach.
+In this one-stage setting, the model must simultaneously learn motion–residual interpretation, feature alignment, and multimodal reasoning, which slows convergence and leads to weaker temporal understanding, particularly on PerceptionTest.
 The best results are achieved when both stages are used.
-Pre-training ensures that $\Delta$-tokens inhabit a well-structured embedding space, while finetuning teaches the LLM how to infuse the I- and P-frame tokens together.
+Pre-training ensures that $\Delta$-tokens inhabit a well-structured embedding space, while fine-tuning teaches the LLM how to fuse the I- and P-frame tokens together.
 This combination consistently provides the strongest performance across both datasets.
-While two-stage training is clearly advantageous in our data regime, we note that the benefit may diminish when scaling to datasets exceeding $3$M training samples.
+While two-stage training is clearly advantageous in our data regime, we note that the benefit may diminish when training on significantly larger datasets.
 In such high-data settings, one-stage training may gradually compensate for the missing pre-training at the cost of more compute.